Shorea: Uses

 Many economically important timber trees belong to Shorea.
-They are sold under various trade names including "lauan", "lawaan", "meranti", "seraya", "balau", "bangkirai", and "Philippine mahogany".
-(For a list of species associated with each name, see the article on Dipterocarp timber classification.)
-The "Philippine mahogany" sold in North America is not a true mahogany at all, but a mixture of woods from the genus Shorea.
+They are sold under various trade names including lauan, lawaan, meranti, seraya, balau, bangkirai, and Philippine mahogany.
+The Philippine mahogany sold in North America is not a true mahogany at all, but a mixture of woods from the genus Shorea.

+Lauan is commonly used as paneling in recreational vehicles; the RV industry is the largest consumer of tropical plywood in the U.S. Its use contributes to deforestation in Indonesia, threatening endangered species and releasing carbon stored in forests.

 Other products from Shorea spp. include dammar and illipe.
 Dammar is a resin collected from a variety of species.
 It varies in colour among the different taxonomic groups.
 Shorea wiesneri is listed in many websites as an important source of dammar; however, this appears to be either a trade name or a synonym.

 Borneo tallow nut oil is extracted from the egg-shaped, winged fruit of Shorea species.